biaslab/Publication_Spectral_Subtraction/README.md

 ### Speech Enhancement Module (SEM)

-The SEM follows introduced in the paper:
+The SEM follows the model introduced in the paper:

 ![SEM Factor Graph](figures/FFG_SEM.png)